thapasijan17/NixAura/README.md

 # Nixy Wallpapers

-A collection of wallpapers for [Nixy](https://github.com/anotherhadi/nixy).
+A collection of wallpapers for NixOS.
 See the [mobile readme (1 columns)](./docs/MOBILE-VIEW.md)

 | Preview |    |    |